Skip to main content

 A commercial rent increase notice is needed in Quebec whenever a commercial lessor wishes to adjust the base rent payable by a commercial tenant, whether pursuant to a contractual escalation clause or in the context of lease renewal negotiations.
 The notice is particularly important in the following scenarios.

 When a commercial lease contains a Consumer Price Index (CPI) escalation clause, the lessor must formally notify the tenant of the applicable index variation and the resulting rent adjustment, even if the calculation is formulaic and the outcome essentially automatic.
-This ensures transparency and gives the tenant the opportunity to verify the calculation before the new rent becomes payable.
-Annual CPI-indexed adjustments are common in long-term commercial leases of five years or more, and the timely delivery of the notice is essential to ensure the adjusted rent is due on the correct date.
+This confirms transparency and gives the tenant the opportunity to verify the calculation before the new rent becomes payable.
+Annual CPI-indexed adjustments are common in long-term commercial leases of five years or more, and the timely delivery of the notice is essential to confirm the adjusted rent is due on the correct date.

 At the expiry of a fixed-term commercial lease, when the parties are negotiating renewal terms, a formal rent increase notice is the appropriate instrument to communicate the lessor's proposed new rent for the renewal period.
 Unlike residential leases, commercial leases in Quebec do not benefit from automatic renewal under art.
 1941 C.c.Q. — the parties must actively agree on renewal terms.
 If the parties cannot reach agreement, the lease ends at its expiry and the tenant must vacate.
 The rent increase notice opens the formal negotiation process and establishes a clear record of the lessor's position.